CEN-DAMS/GatorFinder/Sprint4.md

 Back End Documentation:
-Below is a self‑contained Markdown reference you can include (e.g. as `CONTROLLERS_API.md`) in your repo to document all of your current controller endpoints.

----

 # Events & Users API Reference

 A collection of HTTP handlers for managing events, users, and scraping UF calendar/Instagram posts.
 All endpoints return JSON and assume you’re running over HTTPS in production.